Xavi Vierge: Tech 3 Racing (2015–2017)

-In the same year, he made his debut in the 2015 Moto2 World Championship as the permanent replacement for Ricard Cardús in the Tech3 team from the tenth round of the season onwards, but failed to score any championship points.
+In the same year, Vierge made his debut in the 2015 Moto2 World Championship as the permanent replacement for Ricard Cardús in the Tech3 team from the tenth round of the season onwards, but failed to score any championship points.

-He was retained by the team for the 2016 Moto2 season, where he scored his first Grand Prix points in Argentina and achieved a best result of 8th in Sepang.
+Vierge was retained by the team for the 2016 Moto2 season, where he scored his first Grand Prix points in Argentina and achieved a best result of 8th in Sepang.
 At the end of the season he collected 37 points, and was awarded the Moto2 Rookie of the Year prize, winning it by one point over Miguel Oliveira.

-He stayed with the Tech3 team for the 2017 season, this time partnered by Australian Remy Gardner.
+Vierge stayed with the Tech3 team for the 2017 season, this time partnered by Australian Remy Gardner.
 At the Italian Grand Prix, Vierge was forced to sit out of the race due to a thoracic trauma following a crash in qualifying.
 In Assen, Vierge suffered a broken arm in free practice and was again forced to sit out the event.
 He also had to sit out the next round at Sachsenring and was replaced by Héctor Garzó.
-At Motegi, Vierge claimed his first podium finish in the championship with a second place finish.
+At Motegi, Vierge claimed his first podium finish in the championship with a second-place finish.
 He ended the season 11th in the standings, with 98 points.

 Dynavolt Intact GP (2018)

 On 5 August 2017, it was announced that Vierge would join Dynavolt Intact GP for the 2018 season, partnering Marcel Schrötter, who was also his teammate at Tech3 in the second half of 2015.
 He took his first pole at Argentina, and finished the race in second place.
 At Austria, he had a nasty crash in qualifying after a coming together with Steven Odendaal, causing him to miss the race and the next weekend at Silverstone.
-He would grab a podium with his third place finish at Phillip Island, and finish the season in 11th again, with 131 points.
+He would grab a podium with his third-place finish at Phillip Island, and finish the season in 11th again, with 131 points.